jidongxiao/CSCI1200-DataStructures/hws/10_instagram_notifications/README.md

 3. when someone mentions you in a comment.
 4. when someone sends you a message.

 And there are many more.
 In this assignment, your program will support five types of notifications: like, tag, comment, follow, and message request.
+This means, your program must define a base class called Notification, and then define five derived classes, each of them represents one of these five types of notifications.

 On Instagram, on the "Settings and privacy" page, users can choose to turn on or turn off each of these notifications, as shown in the following five screenshots: